WICG/html-in-canvas/README.md

 [Exposed=(Window,Worker), Transferable]
 interface ElementImage {
   // The default size of the element in canvas grid coordinates.
-If the width
+If the dwidth
-  // and height parameters to drawElementImage() are omitted, these are the
+  // and dheight parameters to drawElementImage() are omitted, these are the
   // values that will be used.
   readonly attribute double width;
   readonly attribute double height;